occipital/django-content-settings/docs/first.md

 ### Step 2: Run Migrations

-Execute migrations to add this value to the database, allowing you to edit it subsequently.
+Execute migrations to add *default value* to the database, allowing you to edit it subsequently.

 ```bash
 python manage.py migrate